Ariana Grande is now the most-followed woman on Instagram

 Breaking News Emails

-Ariana Grande, who already sits atop the Billboard Hot 100 charts for her song "7 Rings," has landed another top spot: the most-followed woman on Instagram.
+Move over, Selena Gomez, there is a new grande dame of Instagram.
+Ariana Grande, who already sits atop the Billboard Hot 100 charts for her song "7 Rings," has landed another crown: the most-followed woman on the platform.

-Grande recently surpassed Selena Gomez, who held the title for about three years.
+Grande recently surpassed Gomez, who held the title for about three years.

-Grande is the second most-followed user behind Cristiano Ronaldo, who took the title as the most-followed person on Instagram from Gomez in October.
+Grande is the second most-followed person behind Cristiano Ronaldo, who kicked Gomez out of the top spot in October.

 Ronaldo has 155.9 million followers.